 ID Number Description 1 The contractor shall collect the GMS fee from direct-billed customers on a monthly basis throughout the life of the contract.
-See Section G.5.3, GSA Management Service Fee (GMS).
-2 The contractor shall calculate the direct-billed management fee based on amounts billed by Agency hierarchy code for each service.
+See Section G.5.3, GSA Management 2 Service Fee (GMS).
+The contractor shall calculate the direct-billed management fee based on amounts 2 billed by Agency hierarchy code for each service.
 2.1 The contractor shall not apply taxes to the GMS.
-2.2 The contractor shall not include any taxes in the calculation of the GMS.
+2.2 The contractor shall not include any taxes in the calculation of the GMS, with the following exception.
+The Government may require that all taxes, fees and surcharges be included in Agency Unique CLIN (AUC) prices associated with a task order if this has been authorized by a Delegation of Procurement Authority (DPA) issued by the GSA Networx Contracting Officer (CO) to a warranted agency Ordering Contracting Officer (OCO).
+While the agency may include this requirement in its task order solicitation, the contractor may elect to respond to this requirement in a solicitation at its discretion.
+If the GSA-issued DPA authorizes the requirement stated above, contractors may include taxes, fees and surcharges in the calculation of the GMS.
+AUC price-based invoice amounts that include taxes, fees and surcharges will be considered billed eligible revenue.
 3 The contractor shall include this GMS fee in all of its published prices.
 4 The GSA will advise the contractor after Notice to Proceed the amount of this fee in terms of a percentage to be applied to all of the contractor's base prices.
-5 The contractor shall accommodate a single GMS fee structure that applies to all services.
+5 The contractor shall accommodate a single GMS fee structure that applies to all - services.
 6 The GSA will evaluate the GMS fee on an annual basis.
-7 The contractor shall implement changes in the GMS fee at no additional cost to the Government.
+7 The contractor shall implement changes in the GMS fee at no additional cost to the 0 Government.
 8 The contractor shall calculate the GMS fee on billed eligible revenue for each service.
-9 The contractor shall accept exceptions/exclusions from GSA to the billed eligible revenue within 30 calendar days after Notice to Proceed and include them in the GMS calculation.
+9 The contractor shall accept exceptions/exclusions from GSA to the billed eligible revenue within 30 calendar days after Notice to Proceed and include them in the 10 GMS calculation.
 10 The contractor shall collect a GMS fee from all direct-billed Agencies.
-11 The contractor shall provide to the GSA a report of Agencies that are designated as direct-billed whose billing is considered delinquent.
+The contractor shall provide to the GSA a report of Agencies that are designated as direct-billed whose billing is considered delinquent.
 The Direct-Billed A/R Delinquency Aging Report shall reflect delinquent balances greater than 60 calendar days, 90 calendar days, and 120 calendar days and comply with Section C.3.6.1.4.2.1 Direct-Billed A/R Delinquency Aging Report.

-12 The contractor shall make the payment to GSA via direct payment (not as a credit on the invoice) within 60 calendar days after the end of the applicable reporting period, to be sent in accordance with Section G.5.3, GSA Management Service Fee.
+ID Number Description 12 The contractor shall make the payment to GSA via direct payment (not as a credit on the invoice) within 60 calendar days after the end of the applicable reporting period, to be sent in accordance with Section G.5.3, GSA Management Service Fee.
 13 For direct-billed Agencies, the contractor shall not show the GMS fee as a separate item on the invoice or include it in the Detail Billing File(s).
 14 If the full amount of the GMS fee is not paid within 60 calendar days after the end of the applicable reporting period, the nonpayment shall constitute a contract debt to the United States Government.
-15 The contractor shall include GMS fees for direct-billed in the Contractor GMS Fee
+15 The contractor shall include GMS fees for direct-billed in the Contractor GMS Fee Reconciliation Report.

-ID Number Description Reconciliation Report.
 See Section C.3.6.2.4.1.2, GMS Fee Reconciliation Report.